stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

-Once the nomination process is complete at a node (meaning at least one candidate value is confirmed nominated), the node engages in federated voting on messages to _commit_ and _abort_ ballots.
-A ballot is a pair, consisting of a counter and candidate value:
+Once the nomination process is complete at a node (meaning at least one candidate value is confirmed nominated), the node engages in federated voting to chose between _commit_ and _abort_ outcomes for ballots.
+A ballot is a pair, consisting of a counter and candidate
+value:

 ~~~~~ {.xdr}
 struct SCPBallot